phoenixrose88/Personal-Portfolio/README.md

 - You will also find that one is presented with a responsive layout that adapts to your viewport when resizing the page or viewing the site on various screens and devices.

+- The website also allows the mouse to hover over applications notifying the user that is able to be clicked on and thus the user is directed to that application in a new tab.
+This applies to all clickable links in the navigation bar, 'project' images and 'contact me' sections.

 ## Installation

 - Clone the Github project on to your local machine (C-drive)